echoedinvoker/nodejs-jonas/2-introduction-to-nodejs-and-npm/14-HTML-templating-building-the-templates/memo.md

 ![Alt product page](pic/bandicam%202022-09-29%2009-51-14-987.jpg)

+- Currently the data in the web page is written dead, there is no dynamic part at all.

 # **_Replace Data with Placeholders in Product.html_**

 ![Alt product which data should be replace](pic/bandicam%202022-09-29%2009-53-19-613.jpg)

 ![Alt product json name and image](pic/bandicam%202022-09-29%2009-53-55-128.jpg)

+- As above, there are some parts of the web page that correspond to the data in the json file.

 ![Alt product html description](pic/bandicam%202022-09-29%2009-55-51-626.jpg)

 ![Alt use %placehold% to replace fixed data](pic/bandicam%202022-09-29%2017-02-29-269.jpg)

+- We use placeholders instead of these data.
+  - The placeholder simply indicates that the location should be a dynamic database or a file from which to write the data.
+    - At this stage, the placeholder itself does not have any function, but only a hint.
+      - The next lecture will replace these placeholders with code that actually works.

+## **Style PlaceHolder**

 ![Alt json organic boolean](pic/bandicam%202022-09-29%2017-02-49-593.jpg)